godotengine/godot-docs/classes/class_joint.rst

 Description
 -----------

-All 3D joints link two nodes, has a priority, and can decide if the two bodies of the nodes should be able to collide with each other
+Joints are used to bind together two physics bodies.
+They have a solver priority and can define if the bodies of the two attached nodes should be able to collide with each other.

 Property Descriptions
 ---------------------